winemug/OmniCore/README.md

 OmniCore is a platform for controlling and automating drug delivery using the Omnipod system.

+**Update 03.01.2020:**<br/>
+Dear podders

+Missed the deadline due some undiscovered issues in the very last minute (Murphy's law) - that sparked a need for a thorough review and in some cases re-write.
+Since the next release is targeting stability and I am very picky about it, it took several sleepless nights to dissect everything apart to look for potential problems of similar nature.

+Now the issues are fixed and consciousness cleared, I can finally write this update.
+It still requires some time to fit back all the screws, which isn't a lot of work but I can start earliest mid next week (around the 8th).

+My apologies to everyone expecting the release sooner and many thanks to those who have donated to make life bearable. (it absolutely does)

 **Update 29.12.2019:**<br/>
 Beta v1.0 is scheduled for release in 2019 - so happy new year!